GlobalFishingWatch/pipe-segment/qa/README.md

 See [this link](https://reproducible-science-curriculum.github.io/publication-RR-Jupyter/02-exporting_the_notebook/index.html) for more information.

 *Note: you may need to install the `jupyter-contrib-nbextensions` if you haven't done so yet (see [instructions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/install.html))*.

+## Current QA Runs

+* `20220901` - Original QA where these notebooks were developed.
+This run focused on making sure the pipeline was stable when running in monthly versus yearly mode and was also only performed on the "baby pipe" version with a limited set of SSVID being run.
+The scripts for that comparison are not run in later QA so this run has been preserved to show that process as many changes came from this QA process.

+* `20230329` - QA of full run of segmenter 4.0.0

+* `20230607` - QA of full run of segmenter 4.1.1